devmc-ee/todo-list-reactjs/README.md

-# Getting Started with Create React App
+# TODO List with Reactjs

+Simple App that fetches todo list https://jsonplaceholder.typicode.com/ and performs basic CRUD operations with mocked data.

+There is a storybook for each component.

+Used Material UI lib for styling

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).